GDQuest/website/content/tutorial/godot/design-patterns/entity-component-system/index.md

-+++
+---
+author: razoric
+coAuthors:
+- nathan
+date: "2021-03-04T00:00:00-06:00"
-title = "Coding an Entity-Component System in Godot" menuTitle = "Entity-Component System" description = "Learn to create an ECS to add flexibility to your simulation games and other Godot projects." author = "razoric" coAuthors = ["nathan"]
+description: Learn to create an ECS to add flexibility to your simulation games and other Godot projects.

-date = 2021-03-04
+difficulty: intermediate
+keywords:
+- godot tutorial
+- entity component system
+- godot ecs
+- godot programming patterns
+- godot design patterns
+menuTitle: Entity-Component System
+title: Coding an Entity-Component System in Godot
-weight = 2
+weight: 2

-difficulty = "intermediate"
-keywords = ["godot tutorial", "entity component system", "godot ecs", "godot programming patterns", "godot design patterns"]
-+++
+---

 The Entity Component System architectural pattern, ECS for short, is a way of designing concrete objects by adding one or more components representing a specialized data set.
 For example, a `Transform` component may have a 3D position, rotation, and scale, whereas a `PowerSource` component may have power units provided and an efficiency rating.